 In R6, whether attacking or defending planning as a team is key to victory.

 If defending placement of barriers, boarding up doors and windows and placing / using your operators ability.
 All of which must be done in a considered manner and ideally in synchronisation with your teammates.
-The game give the defending team a huge deal of choices to be make during the preparation phase, how do they utilise each operator?
-Should some of the team be sealed outside the room to roam?
-If the locations has too many points of entry how do they barricade them?
-Can attackers drones be blocked from locating the objective?
+The game gives the defending team a huge deal of choices to make during the preparation phase, how do they utilise each operator?
+Should some of the team be sealed outside the room to room?
+If the locations has too many points of entry which ones to barricade?
+Can the attackers drones be blocked from locating the objective?
 Without strategy, planning and communication gaps in defences can be easily exploited by the attackers.

-In the preparation phase attackers must use their drones to locate the objective and identify the enemy teams operators as quickly as possible, essentially an lintel gathering opportunity.
+In the preparation phase attackers must use their drones to locate the objective and identify the enemy teams operators as quickly as possible, essentially an intel gathering opportunity.
 Each map provides various means to access to the key locations, however there is a time limit and drones can be destroyed and jammed by the defending team.
-If player wish to increase their chances of success they must communicate the ares their drones are covering.
+If players wish to increase their chance of success they must communicate the ares their drones are covering.

 Additionally defenders can utilise cameras at key locations throughout the level to spot and flag the enemy team.
 This can be communicated via in game mechanics (hold X to scan for enemies) which then flags them to all team mates.
 A key mechanic for encouraging communication.